The Direct-Method Oxygen Abundance of Typical Dwarf Galaxies at Cosmic High-Noon: Observations, Data Reduction, and Sample Selection

 Observations used an ABBA dither pattern with a $2\farcs5$ dither spacing.
 The individual exposure time for \textit{J}-band and \textit{H}-band data was 120 s and was 180 s for \textit{Y}-band and \textit{K}-band data.
 In total, across the 9 masks, the \textit{J}-band was observed between 48 m and 112 m, the \textit{H}-band between 56 m and 112 m, and the \textit{K}-band between 60 m and 120 m, for average total exposure times of 81 m, 85 m, and 82 m, respectively.
 Data in the \textit{Y}-band were taken for one mask in A1689 for a total of 96 m.
 In each mask, we used $0\farcs7$-wide slits, yielding spectral resolutions of $R=3388,\ 3318,\ 3660,\ \rm{and}\ 3610$ for the \textit{Y}-, \textit{J}-, \textit{H}-, and \textit{K}-bands, respectively.\footnote{ \url{https://www2.keck.hawaii.edu/inst/mosfire/grating.html}} Our typical FWHM seeing for a given mask/filter combination was $0\farcs71$.

 The spectroscopic data obtained with MOSFIRE were reduced with the MOSFIRE Data Reduction Pipeline\footnote{\url{https://keck-datareductionpipelines.github.io/MosfireDRP/}} (DRP).
-This DRP returns a 2D flat-fielded, wavelength-calibrated, background-subtracted, and rectified spectrum for each slit in a given mask.
-This output spectrum is a composite of the multiple spectra taken at each nod position.
+This DRP returns a 2D science spectrum and corresponding 2D error spectrum for each slit in a given mask.
+Each 2D science spectrum is a composite of the multiple spectra taken at each nod position and is flat-fielded, wavelength-calibrated, background-subtracted, and rectified.
 For \textit{Y}-, \textit{J}-, and \textit{H}-band spectra, wavelength calibration is performed using the night-sky lines, whereas a combination of night-sky lines and a neon arc lamp is used for \textit{K}-band spectra owing to the faintness of the sky lines and the dominance of thermal noise at the red end of the band.
 Once the 2D spectra were produced, the 1D spectra were extracted using the custom IDL software \texttt{BMEP}\footnote{\url{https://github.com/billfreeman44/bmep}} from \citet{Freeman2019}.
+This software is based on the optimal weighting and extraction algorithm of \citet{Horne1986}, with a modification allowing the extraction of fractions of pixels.
 Each spectrum is flux-calibrated with two stars.
 A standard star of spectral type B9 V to A2 V is first used to apply a wavelength-dependent calibration.
 It is ensured that this standard star was observed at an air mass similar to that of the mask under consideration.
 Following this step, an absolute flux calibration is conducted using a star that was included in the corresponding mask.